centminmod/centminmod-redis/README.md

 9 Redis server cluster
 =========

-9x Redis server cluster mode with `cluster` flag appended for TCP ports 6479-6487
+9x Redis server cluster mode with `cluster` flag appended for TCP ports 6479-6487 with manual run of `redis-cluster-tool` to join cluster.
+Or for specific redis 9 node cluster setup with auto run of `redis-cluster-tool` example, check this [example](redis-cluster-9.md).

     ./redis-generator.sh 9 cluster